 - Improved yield with our annual recruitment effort.

-The College will redevelop and reimagine the science and research spaces in Hobbs-Sigler, Nursing and Psychology to enhance student learning and community engagement.
+The University will redevelop and reimagine the science and research spaces in Hobbs-Sigler, Nursing and Psychology to enhance student learning and community engagement.

-As our student population becomes more and more technologically sophisticated, it is important that we meet their expectations in laboratory and research space at the College.
-Students arrive at the College with expectations that facilities will be cutting-edge, as they are in many public high schools today.
+As our student population becomes more and more technologically sophisticated, it is important that we meet their expectations in laboratory and research space at the University.
+Students arrive at the University with expectations that facilities will be cutting-edge, as they are in many public high schools today.

 Modernize and, while providing a championship level experience, enhance athletic facilities to attract, enroll, and retain exceptional student-athletes for our fans and community.

 It is clear that modern athletic facilities play an important role in attracting high caliber student athletes.
 Indeed, many of our competitors – both in athletics and in recruitment – have been enhancing their athletic programs through renovation of existing facilities and new construction of recreational and athletic complexes.
-To keep pace and compete at the highest level, the College must address deficiencies in the athletic facilities area.
+To keep pace and compete at the highest level, the University must address deficiencies in the athletic facilities area.

 Develop an athletic facilities plan by engaging a sports facilities architectural design firm to explore the design of new athletics facilities.

 Collaborate with the academic departments of Athletic Training, Exercise Physiology, Music, and Sport Management in the design discussions of the new facility to build upon athletic-academic synergies.

 Develop a comprehensive and sustainable funding model that includes but is not limited to such approaches as corporate partnerships, philanthropy and comprehensive fees for all students to enhance wellness and recreation opportunities and facilities.